goldrieve/vsgseq2/README.md

                   [default: 20]
 --cdslength       Minimum CDS length (aa)
                   [default: 300]
+--partial         Only complete ORFs are produced as standard.
+It is possible to allow the  production of partial ORFs by adding the --partial flag.
+                  [default: false]
 --cdhit_id        cd-hit-est identity threshold (0–1)
                   [default: 0.94]
 --cdhit_as        cd-hit-est alignment coverage (0–1)